rendrjs/rendrjs.github.io/_fetcher/fetch.md

 Fetcher.fetch(fetchSpec, opts, callback);
 ```

-The `fetch` function will make an AJAX request if `readFromCache` is false **or** if the data does not exist in the store.
-By default on the client, the fetch request will check the corresponding store to see if the data exists, if it does no request is made and it simply returns the value in the store.
-If the data isn't found it generates AJAX requests for each item defined in the `fetchSpec`.  **Note**: These AJAX requests are run in parallel.
+The `fetch` function will make an AJAX request if `readFromCache` is false **or** if the data does not exist in the ModelStore or CollectionStore.
+If the data isn't found in the relevant store, it makes AJAX requests for each item defined in the `fetchSpec`.  **Note**:  These AJAX requests are run in parallel.